PDX - HNL

 The average price of all round-trip flights from Portland to Honolulu clicked on KAYAK for each day over the last 12 months.

 When flying from Portland to Honolulu, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Portland, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Portland to Honolulu?